 Rider is on a semester system.
 The Fall semester runs from early September through mid-December.
 The Spring semester runs from late January to early May.
 Rider also offers two summer sessions.

-No, all courses at Rider are taught by faculty members, ninety-six percent of which have their doctorate degree or the terminal degree in their field.
+No, all courses at Rider are taught by faculty members, ninety-six percent of whom have a doctoral degree or the terminal degree in their field.

 Rider no longer offers an English language program.
-However, students can take one of Rider's specified English language proficiency tests to be considered for admissions, in addition to completing other requirements.
+However, students can take one of Rider's specified English language proficiency tests to be considered for admission, in addition to completing other requirements.

 Approximately 70% of Rider's students live on campus.

 Housing at Rider's Lawrenceville campus is guaranteed for the first two years of undergraduate study, provided students deposit by the housing deadline.
 International undergraduate and graduate and students are encouraged but not required to live on campus; exchange and visiting students are required to live on campus.
 For new undergraduate students, the housing and tuition deposits must be received by May 1.
+All international undergraduate students will automatically receive a $3,000 housing grant if they live on campus.
 Returning juniors and seniors may apply for housing using the housing lottery.

 The Lawrenceville campus is in a very attractive suburban community with extremely low crime rates.
 On campus, Rider places high priority on assuring student safety.
 It has around-the-clock security professionals to patrol University grounds and assist students in any way.

-Most of Rider's on-campus students eat in Daly Dining Hall on the Lawrenceville campus.
-Food is also available on campus at Cranberry's, Saxby's, Starbucks Cafe, and the C-Store.
+Most of Rider's on-campus students eat in Daly's Dining Hall on the Lawrenceville campus.
+Food is also available on campus for all students at Starbucks, Saxbys, and Cranberry's, which features Pan Asian, Latin, Italian, and American cuisine.

 Rider is committed to making international students feel at home.
-Our international advisor and international student services staff work closely together to make your transition to Rider - both academically and personally - a smooth and enjoyable one.
-Visit the Office for International Education web page for more information.
+Our international advisors and international student services staff work closely together to make your transition to Rider – both academically and personally – a smooth and enjoyable one.
+Visit the Office of International Education webpage for more information.

 Rider has a number of student-run multicultural organizations that consist of both international and domestic students who all have an interest in interacting with students from other cultures.
-These clubs include the Asian American Student Association, Indian Students Association, Global Outlooks Club, and many others.
-Members organize social and cultural functions, sports, and other activities.
+These clubs include the Asian American Student Association, Indian Students Association, Latin American Student Organization, Muslim Students Association, Global Outlooks Club, and many others.
+Members organize a variety of social and cultural functions, sports, and other activities.

 Need-based assistance is not available to international students.
 U.S. citizens, permanent residents, and qualified non-citizens (e.g. documented refugees and asylees) may apply for aid using the FAFSA form.

-On-campus jobs are available to students holding an F-1 or J-1 visa.
+On-campus jobs are available to all students holding an F-1 or J-1 visa.
 Rider's Office of Career Services helps qualified international students find an internship or cooperative education position.
-These jobs may be paid or unpaid, depending upon the policy of the employer.
+These experiences may be paid or unpaid, depending upon the policy of the employer.

 Students should NOT plan to pay for their education with wages earned while working on-campus.
 Students may work no more than 20 hours per week during the semester.